SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5668](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image51.png)

 	>**Note**: The fixed decimal number data type allows for 19 digits, and allows for more precision to avoid rounding errors.
-It’s important to use the fixed decimal number type for financial values, or rates (like exchange rates).*
+It’s important to use the fixed decimal number type for financial values, or rates (like exchange rates).

 13. In the status bar, verify that the query has 10 columns and 999+ rows.

 	![Picture 5669](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image52.png)

-	*A maximum of 1000 rows will be loaded as preview data for each query.*
+	>**Note**: A maximum of 1000 rows will be loaded as preview data for each query.

 ### **Task 8: Configure the Targets query**